htsx/CSC_400/code/README.md

 textblob
 flask (for the interactive dashboard) dash (for dashboard creation)

-## Step 3: Verify Installation
+Step 4: Verify Installation

-1. To ensure all dependencies are installed correctly, you can run: pip list
+To ensure all dependencies are installed correctly, you can run:

+bash
+Copy code
+pip list
-2. You should see all the listed libraries in the output.
+You should see all the listed libraries in the output.

-## Step 4: Deactivate the Virtual Environment (If needed)

-When you’re done working, deactivate the virtual environment by running: deactivate
+Step 5: Deactivate the Virtual Environment (If needed) When you’re done working, deactivate the virtual environment by running:

+bash
+Copy code
+deactivate